 When executives understand how critical it is to evolve with technology and leverage digital processes for efficiencies, digital transformation becomes a top-down mandate.
 A corporate strategy that aims at digitally transforming the way a company operates, calls for executive sponsorship to align the company and provide ongoing directions.

 Channel organizations given the goal to grow indirect business exponentially, but who are finding the lack of automation a major roadblock, accelerate the adoption of PRM for a more robust environment to better manage partner relationships.
-Business functions such as marketing, salesops, renewals/customer success, finance and technical support that automate their business processes may also drive the deployment and integration of PRM, to extend existing operational efficiencies achieved, to their indirect business.
+Business functions such as marketing, salesops, renewals, finance and technical support that automate their business processes may also drive the deployment and integration of PRM.
+This can extend the existing operational efficiencies achieved, to their indirect business.

 A significant part of the actual experience with customers is controlled and managed by channel partners.
 When vendors rely on partners to drive sales engagement and manage the relationships with customers, it is vital to influence partners to provide a better customer experience.
 To achieve that, vendors need to deliver a good partner experience by transforming ease-of-doing-business through automation.